Blog / PCB Glue: Best Practices for Adhesion and Assembly

 Additionally, hot glue acts as a thermal insulator, trapping heat and potentially causing failure in power components.
 It can be used for securing lightweight components or temporary fixes, but it is generally unsafe for long-term use on circuit boards.

-How To Remove PCB Glue?
+How to Remove PCB Glue?

 • Step 1: Disconnect the PCB or device’s power source to eliminate chances of electric shock, which can damage sensitive components.